cboyda/AgTech/README.md

 # Clinton Boyda - Automation & Digital Agriculture Specialist
 > #AgTech Data Analytics, Machine Learning, and Controlled Environment Agriculture (CEA)

-As a student of the [Palette Skills Automation & Digital Agriculture Specialist Program](https://paletteskills.org/agtech), an intensive 130+ hour program designed to equip professionals with the skills needed in automation and digital agriculture.
+As a student of the [Palette Skills Automation & Digital Agriculture Specialist Program](https://paletteskills.org/agtech), an intensive 130+ hour program, I am equiped with the skills to enhance automation and digital agriculture.
 This program has enabled me to specialize in areas such as precision agriculture, agriculture automation, and agri-food technology.

 [![LinkedIn](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=LinkedIn&logoColor=white&link=https://www.linkedin.com/in/clintonboyda/)](https://www.linkedin.com/in/clintonboyda/)
 ![Available for Hire](https://img.shields.io/badge/-Available%20for%20Hire-green?style=flat-square)